deysitirado36/Latin102/quiz2.md

 - Lycus, masculine, singular
 - nominative because it is playing the role of a subject

-9. Hercules to whom Apollo refused to give an oracle to stole a tripod from the temple at Delphi.
+9. Hercules to whom Apollo refused to give an oracle stole a tripod from the temple at Delphi.

 - cui
 - Hercules, masculine, singular